 Description of Research

-My research group, the Medical Device Plug-and-Play (MD PnP) Interoperability Program, is accelerating the adoption of safe, secure, interoperable medical devices to enable the creation of complete and accurate electronic health records and the cost-effective development of innovative medical apps for diagnosis, treatment, research, safety and quality improvements, equipment management, and adverse event detection and reporting.
-Our team is working to develop sharable software tools and applications that will enable a broader community of researchers and manufacturers to implement medical device interoperability with a focus on improving patient safety.
-Our work includes identifying clinical problems that could be solved through reliable, comprehensive medical system integration, and the implementation of those solutions through the development of open standards and technology in our Cambridge MD PnP lab " sandbox".
-We work closely with the FDA, DoD, VA, NIST, NSF, NIH, manufacturers, and other groups to help align clinical, research, manufacturing, policy, and regulatory needs.
-In addition our team is involved with the development of international safety and performance standards for anesthesia and respiratory care equipment and interoperability.
-These synergistic research and standardization activities provide diverse opportunities for residents and fellows to contribute to creating healthcare environments of the future.
+My research group, the Medical Device Plug-and-Play (MD PnP) Interoperability Program, is accelerating the adoption of safe, secure, interoperable medical devices to enable the creation of complete and accurate electronic health records and cost-effective development of innovative medical apps for diagnosis, treatment, research, safety and quality improvements, equipment management, and adverse event detection and reporting.
+We are working to develop sharable software tools and applications that will enable a broader community of researchers and manufacturers to implement medical device interoperability with a focus on improving patient safety.
+Our work includes identifying clinical problems that could be solved through reliable, comprehensive medical system integration, and the implementation of those solutions through the development of open standards and technology in our lab "sandbox".
+We work closely with the FDA, DoD, VA, NIST, NSF, NIH, manufacturers and other groups to help align clinical, research, manufacturing, policy and regulatory needs.
+We are involved with the development of international safety and performance standards for anesthesia and respiratory care equipment and interoperability.
 Our program website contains information about specific initiatives.

 - Arney D, Fischmeister S, Goldman JM, Lee I, Trausmuth R. Plug-and-play for medical devices: experiences from a case study.
 Biomed Instrum Technol 2009; 43:313-317.
 PMID: 19670943